Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ```

 ## Bug fixes
+- Silence suppression for Group Calls and Teams meeting interop scenarios is enabled.
 - LocalVideoStream.switchSource(VideoDeviceInfo) will throw a `CallingCommunicationException` with `CallingCommunicationErrors.LOCAL_VIDEO_STREAM_SWITCH_SOURCE_FAILURE` error code.
 - Attempt to create multiple CallAgent using the same identity will throw a `CallingCommunicationException` with `CallingCommunicationErrors.NO_MULTIPLE_CONNECTIONS_WITH_SAME_IDENTITY` error code.
 - Turning the local video off/on quickly shows a blank local video [GH#225](https://github.com/Azure/Communication/issues/225).